STRIDES/NIHCloudLabAWS/docs/extramural_account_registration.md

 # Registering for NIH Cloud Lab – Instructions for NIH-Affiliated Researchers

-1. From an incognito or private browsing window, navigate to this [this link](https://nih-cloudlab.firebaseapp.com) and wait for a login page to load.
+1. From an incognito or private browsing window, navigate to [this registration page](https://nih-cloudlab.firebaseapp.com).

 2. Scroll down and click **Research Organization**.
-If you select another login option your registration will not work.
+If you select another login option, your registration will not work.

   ![initial nih login page](/docs/images/1_NIH_login.png)

-3. Search for and select your University.
-If you University is listed, continue to `Registering with your University Account`.
-If your University is not listed, skip ahead to `Login with Login.gov`.
+3. Search for your University.
+If your University is listed, follow steps for `Registering with your University Account`.
+If your University is not listed, follow steps for registering with `Login.gov`.

 Option 1 – Registering with a University Account

 _If your university is listed in the dropdown, you can use your university username and password to complete the registration process.
 Follow these steps:_

-4. Select the name of your university.
+4. Click the name of your university.

    ![University Search](/docs/images/2_input_university.png)